Bira/octopus-carnival/_drafts/dfrpg-adventurers-basics.md

 various ways.
 We'll see later that you gain more character points as you play, and those can be used to either improve your abilities or get rid of those problems.
-There's no special "XP" here like you might find in other games - the points you gain from adventuring and 2use to advance are the same kind as the ones you spent during character creation, and all trait costs remain the same.
+There's no special "XP" here like you might find in other games - the points you gain from adventuring and use to advance are the same kind as the ones you spent during character creation, and all trait costs remain the same.

 The concept of "zero to hero" does not apply here: templates are tuned to be